danakj/Advent-of-Code-2020/README.md

 # Advent-of-Code-2020
-Learning to write rust by doing the Advent of Code 2020
+Learning to write [Rust](https://www.rust-lang.org/learn) by doing the Advent of Code 2020.

 https://adventofcode.com/2020